All the Hype That Money Can Buy

-All the Hype That Money Can Buy is the third studio album by Five Iron Frenzy, released on April 25, 2000, by Five Minute Walk, under their SaraBellum imprint, with distribution from Warner Bros.
-Records.
+All the Hype That Money Can Buy is the third studio album by Five Iron Frenzy, released on April 25, 2000, by 5 Minute Walk, with distribution from ForeFront Records.

 Overview

 All the Hype That Money Can Buy is Five Iron Frenzy's most musically diverse album, binding elements of salsa, calypso and reggae with ska.
 Certain tracks also contain impressions of rockabilly, metal and arena rock.
 Guests appearing on the album include returning member Scott Kerr, Karl Perazzo of Santana, Christian singer Randy Stonehill, Justin McRoberts and The W's members Bret Barker and Valentine Hellmam.
 The album contains typical Five Iron Frenzy fare, with both serious and humorous content.
 Even the album's title is self-deprecating humor intended to foil the audience's expectations.
 In the title track, the band reveals that "It's so wrong, so far from true.
 In secret, I'm just like you."